Meitul29/MusiCloud/README.md

 1. Toggle the views to access the **Schedule New Event** window.
 2. Input the event variables: Name, Scheduled Date/Time, Guest Capacity Limit, and Entry Fees.
 3. Click **Publish Event** to push the data payload directly into the storage registry.
+4. Click **Members** logo to look at the enrolled members of the event.
-4. Fans can type in their registration name to claim ticket allocations in real-time until slots say `(FULL)`.
+5. Fans can type in their registration name to claim ticket allocations in real-time until slots say `(FULL)`.

 ## 🔧 Technologies Used